 Personal Injury Claims and Lawsuits

-If someone is injured in an accident caused by another party or parties, Florida laws says that victim can pursue financial compensation against that party for any losses they sustain because of their injuries.
-This includes any medical bills there are to treat the injuries, lost income if the victim is unable to work while their injuries heal, pain and suffering, scarring, and more.
+If someone is injured in an accident caused by another party or parties, Florida laws say that victims can pursue financial compensation against that party for any losses they sustain because of their injuries.
+This includes any medical bills to treat the injuries, lost income if the victim is unable to work, pain and suffering, scarring, and more.
 If you or a loved one has been injured in an accident, contact a Palm Beach, FL lawyer for the injured to find out what legal options you may have.

 What Is the Difference Between a Personal Injury Lawsuit and a Personal Injury Claim?

-Although the law does not require a victim to have a lawyer for the injured help pursue damages, those who do have a much better chance at being successful.
-A Palm Beach, FL lawyer for the injured will first file a claim with the party who caused the accident’s insurance company that will describe the amount of damages and what those damages are for.
+Although the law does not require a victim to have a lawyer to help pursue damages, those who do have a much better chance at a successful outcome.
+A Palm Beach, FL lawyer for the injured, will first file a claim with the insurance company of the party who caused the accident.
+The claim will outline the damages and the reason for compensation.
 For example, if the victim was crossing at a crosswalk and was hit by a vehicle, their lawyer would file the claim with the driver’s automobile insurance company.